 Winter is again around the corner.
-While it brings joy to most of us, winter is still uncomfortable for a few people, as well as your pet dog.
-A dog winter care guide is important to keep your dog safe this season.
+While it brings joy to most of us, winter is still uncomfortable for a few people and your pet dog.
+A dog winter care guide is essential to keep your dog safe this season.

 Essential products for dog care in winter